-This section expresses the legislature's intent to give school boards broader powers and wide discretion in exercising those powers, but does not mean that, when the legislature had previously authorized the board to take particular actions using specified procedures the board has the authority to follow other procedures in taking those particular actions.
+This section expresses the legislature's intent to give school boards broader powers and wide discretion in exercising those powers, but does not mean that when the legislature had previously authorized the board to take particular actions using specified procedures the board has the authority to follow other procedures in taking those particular actions.
 Madison Metropolitan School District v.
 Burmaster, 2006 WI App 17, 288 Wis.
 2d 771, 709 N.W.2d 73, 05-0875.

 The duties and powers under ss.
-118.001, 120.12 (14), and 120.13 extend to indi-
+118.001, 120.12 (14), and 120.13 extend to individual toologies of the school head.
+It would be developed to provide the school head.